-Amphetamines are strong stimulant (upper) drugs which can make you feel energetic and confident.
+Amphetamine is a stimulant (upper) drugs which make you feel energetic and confident.
 It also increases your heart rate and breathing.
-People using it can experience an increase in alertness, concentration, motivation and sex drive as well as decreased appetite, restlessness, aggression and paranoia.
-Negative effects are more likely with higher doses.
+People using it can experience increased alertness, concentration, motivation and sex drive and a decreased

 Snorting and injecting often causes effects to come on quicker than swallowing and it can be a more intense experience although effects tend to last longer when the drug is swallowed.

 People taking amphetamines can feel a need to redose often which will lead to increased damage and increased risk of dependence.

 -Eat and sleep well before and after taking amphetamines to replace energy and nutrients lost during use.

 -If snorting, wash your nose out after each session and use vitamin E cream to reduce damage.

 -Avoid using a note as a snorter and try not to share- a post it or a straw is disposable, reducing the risk of blood borne viruses.